uiuc-ling-cl/uiuc-ling-cl.github.io/ling402/syllabus.md

 ## Student Responsibilities

-#### Schedule and Readings
+#### Knowledge and content scope

-Students are expected to regularly review the schedule of assigned readings and video lectures.
-This schedule is subject to change.

-* Some of the material covered in readings will be covered in class.
-* Some of the material covered in readings will be covered in video lectures.
+* Some of the knowledge/contents involved in lab sessions may not be covered in lectures.
-* Some of the material covered in readings will **not** be covered in class and will **not** be covered in video lectures.
+* Some of the knowledge/contents involved in homework may not be covered in lectures or lab sessions.
-* Some material will be covered in the video lectures, but **not** in the readings and **not** in class.
-* Some material will be covered in class, but **not** in the readings and **not** in video lectures.

 #### Responsibilities

-* Students are responsible for **all** of the material covered in every reading.
+* Students are responsible for **all** of the material covered in readings.
-* Students are responsible for **all** of the material covered in every video lecture.
+* Students are responsible for **all** of the material covered in video lectures.
 * Students are responsible for **all** of the material covered in class.
+* Students are responsible for **all** of the material covered in homework.
-* Students are responsible for **all** of the material covered in public Piazza posts.
-This includes clarifications to homework instructions.
+* Students are responsible for **all** of the material covered in discussions on Campuswire.
+This includes clarifications to homework and lab instructions.
+* Students are responsible for informing the instructors in a timely manner of any issues they have encountered during the course.
+* Students are responsible for the originality of their solutions/code.
+* Students are responsible for ensuring that their code runs on the "cl" server.
+If your code does not run, you will be given a score of 0 for that homework/lab assignment.
+You will have the opportunity to come during office hours and explain and debug your work for a revised grade.
+Test your code on the "cl" server before submitting.